Market Intelligence: Talent in Advertising, Marketing and PR

 To start the session, Gradconsult started by providing some details of the state of the graduate market across the UK.

-- In the UK, the graduate market is not regulated in the same way as other countries such as Germany or the USA.
-This means that the provision of university degree places is not linked to workforce requirements, creating a highly non-linear graduate market.
+In the UK, the graduate market is not regulated in the same way as other countries such as Germany or the USA., meaning that the provision of university degree places is not linked to workforce requirements, creating a highly non-linear graduate market.

 The graduate job market locally